sarahhe05/Major-Power-Outage-Analysis/README.md

-# Major Power Outage Risks Analysis
+# Major Power Outage Analysis
 This is a project for DSC 80 at UCSD.

 By: Sarah He, Hao Zhang